IoTitude/Portal/README.md

-## How to install ng2-tables to Angular2 app
+## How to install our custom setup to Angular2 app

 Our Angular2 app uses routes to navigate to different pages so you need to know basics of routing in Angular2 to use this manual